Last Updated on September 15, 2021 by Candy Wafford

 Belle of Louisville

 A unique way to see fall colors in Louisville is aboard the Belle of Louisville or Mary M. Miller riverboats.
-A ride on the historic steamboat will take you from the downtown Louisville along the Ohio River providing scenic views along the way.
+A ride on the historic steamboat will take you from downtown Louisville along the Ohio River providing scenic views along the way.

 Bernheim Arboretum and Research Forest